Fierioziy/ParticleNativeAPI/README.md

 - reflect internal structure of how Minecraft sends packets.

-This plugin uses Reflection only to properly determine NMS and OBC classes and using this data to generate API implementation at server startup using ObjectWeb's ASM library.
+This plugin uses Reflection only to properly determine NMS and OBC classes and using this data to generate API implementation at server startup.

+# Dependency used
+- ObjectWeb's ASM library.

 # Resource
 Plugin can be downloaded from the Spigot repository (soon).